cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

   added: “The available appointment locations did not work for me” and “Other”
 * Item V15b has two new response options: “The available appointment locations did not work for me” and “Other”.
-* The vaccination uptake question experiment uses questions V1 and V1alt.
+* The vaccination uptake question experiment, part of the experimental version of Wave 12, used questions V1 and V1alt.
 During the experiment, questions that use V1 in the display logic were updated to also include respondents who are asked V1alt.
 The display logic was updated for the following questions: V2, V11a, V3a, V5a, V12a, V16, and V9.

 ### Removed Items